97bytes/Muki/documentation/UserGuide_en.md

         ...
     }

-En la interface del stub en Objective-C, Muki declarará el siguiente método:
+In the stub interface in Objective-C, Muki declares the following method:

 	- (OrderData*)getOrderCustomerId: (NSString *)aString1 orderId: (NSString *)aString2 error: (NSError **)error;

-4.2.2 - Operaciones PUT y POST
+4.2.2 - POST and PUT operations
 ------------------------------
-En general, las operaciones de POST se usan para agregar recursos nuevos y las operaciones de PUT para actualizar las propiedades de recursos ya existentes en el servidor.
-El siguiente fragmento muestra todos los atributos y sub-elementos para definir operaciones de POST y PUT en Muki.
-Su estructura es similar.
+In general, POST operations are used to add new resources and PUT operations to update the properties of existing resources on the server.
+The following snippet shows all attributes and sub​​-elements to define POST and PUT operations in Muki.
+Its structure is similar.

     <post-operation http-path="/customers/{customerId}/{orderId}" param-type="OrderData" return-type="OrderData" name="addOrder" serialization-type="json">
         <path-param name="customerId" />